 What Comes First?

-Buy, or sell first?
-This is an exceedingly common dilemma that homeowners face today.
-In fact, about 70% of home buyers are also home sellers.
+Evaluating the risk of owning two homes, buy, or sell first, is a common dilemma that homeowners face today.
+In fact, about seventy percent of home buyers are also home sellers.
 People caught in this “time trap” are often faced with difficult questions and weighty decisions to make.
 The first and most critical assessment you must make is to understand your needs, priorities and finances.
 You are then ready to evaluate your options, choose one that suits your needs and then develop a plan to follow.

 The Evaluation Process

-The chart below will assist you with the “time trap” evaluation process.
-Optional approaches for dealing with this issue are listed vertically on the left hand side of the chart.
+The chart below will assist you in the “time trap” evaluation process.
+The approaches are listed vertically on the left-hand side of the chart.
 Important aspects to consider are listed horizontally along the top of the chart.
 The “yes”, “no”, and “possibly” appearing in the body of the chart indicate the impact each option may have on the various considerations.
 For example, if you decide to sell and rent temporary living space, will you be able to avoid double moves with the movers?
-The answer is “no”.
+The answer is “no.”

 Caution: there will be exceptions to these general statements in the Time Trap tool below.